edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security.md

             acl_audit_id | profile_audit_id | rules_audit_id

     Although malicious traffic may only be directed to one site, it may make sense to apply the same configuration (e.g., blacklisting an IP address) to all of your sites.
-2. Retrieve those configurations via one of the following endpoints:
+2. Retrieve those configurations via one of the following operations:

     - [Get Access Rule (ACL)](Get-ACL.htmFINDME)
     - [Get Custom Rule Set](Get-Custom-Rule-Set.htmFINDME)
     - [Get Managed Rule (Profile)](Get-Profile.htmFINDME)
-3. Modify the response from the above endpoint to allow WAF to identify the source of this malicious traffic.
+3. Modify the response from the above operation to allow WAF to identify the source of this malicious traffic.

     For example, if an IP address is identified as the source of malicious traffic, then add that IP address to the blacklist: